The Question

 divide and conquer.

-But the gift is the gift,
+But the gift is the gift.

-and you either use it,
+And you either use it,

 or it rots in the box.

-A baseball bat can be a home run
+can be a home run

 or a funeral bell.

-The difference is in how you hold it.
+is how you hold it.

-I’ve been in the game long enough to know:
+And I’ve been in the game

 the rules don’t matter.